-- 3) The maximum speed.
-Same as point 2.
+The maximum speed.
+Same as menue 0.2.
 A higher number means a longer interval of timing, so that makes a slower movement.
 Depending on motor type and power consumption, mostly the lowest speed setting you can have is 4 or 5, If the motor makes strange reactions, try a larger number for this speed.
-Maximum speed can not be set to a higher value than minimum speed - 4) Delay of speed change.
+Maximum speed can not be set to a higher value than minimum speed

+0.4 Delay of speed change

 The actual speed from low to high or v.v. is incremented (in microseconds) with this number.
+In Version 1.7 ramp-up and down is calculated in steps of 10% each.